jesshohohoho/learnyloopy/UserGuide.md

   </tr>
 </table>

-- Users can search for posts using the filter bar above.
+Users can search for posts using the filter bar at the top, and view trending topics in the top-right corner.
-- The **+** button next to the filter bar allows users to create new posts.
-- Trending topics are displayed at the top-right corner.

 ![Figure_forum1](UserGuide_Fig/forum1.png)

 <a id="Create-a-Post"></a>
 ### ***🖊️ Create a Post***

-- Click the **+** button at the top-right of the interface.
+- Click the `+` button at the top-right of the interface.

 ![Figure_forum2](UserGuide_Fig/forum2.png)

 - Enter the subject and question in the popup window.
-- Submit your question by clicking the ***Post Question*** button.
-Your question will now be displayed in the **Forum**.
+- Submit your question by clicking the `Post Question` button.
+Your question will now be displayed in the forum.

 ![Figure_forum3](UserGuide_Fig/forum3.png)

 <a id="Like-a-Post"></a>
 ### ***👍 Like a Post***

-To like or see how many likes, refer to the table below:
+- To like or see how many likes, refer to the table below:

 <table>
   <tr>